AlexSavelev/cpp_course_notes/OOP/OverloadingAndSpecialization.md

 }
 ```

-- When specializing a function template, its template arguments can be omitted if [template argument deduction](https://en.cppreference.com/w/cpp/language/template_argument_deduction "cpp/language/template argument deduction") can provide them from the function arguments:==TODO==
+- When specializing a function template, its template arguments can be omitted if template argument deduction can provide them from the function arguments:
 ```cpp
 template<class T>
 class Array { /*...*/ };